 Because the church has a mixed record on LGBT issues, there may be instances where individuals want to engage in discussion in the assembly area or after the parade.
 If you are willing to engage, it can be loving to listen and restate what you understand they have shared with you.
 It can be powerful to acknowledge the sins of religion and say that we are working to change that!
 If you do not feel comfortable engaging, you could consider a simple redirection: “I understand you feelings.
-Today is about love, giving you a hug and letting you know I understand we are all part of the same big family.”
-Or your own loving words.
+I’m sorry for what the institution did.
+We are here to share a message of love and acceptance” Or your own loving words.